Integralist/spurious-clojure-aws-sdk-helper/README.md

 {:dependencies [[spurious-aws-sdk-helper "0.1.0"]]}
 ```

+The link to the library on Clojars is [http://clojars.org/spurious-aws-sdk-helper](http://clojars.org/spurious-aws-sdk-helper).

-Internally we use the [Amazonica](https://github.com/mcohen01/amazonica/) AWS library.
+Internally the library uses the [Amazonica](https://github.com/mcohen01/amazonica/) library, as there is currently no official Clojure AWS SDK.

-You'll see we also use it in the following example repository:
+You'll see we also use Amazonica in the following example application repository:
 https://github.com/Integralist/spurious-clojure-example/

 > Note: your project doesn't *have* to use Amazonica;
-> it just made creating our example project easier.
+> it just made creating the example application quicker/easier.

 ### Step 2